Holland Park

 It was renamed Holland House after the Earl of Holland’s wife Lady Rich inherited the property.

-Holland House was badly damaged during World War II.
+Holland House was badly damaged during World War 2.
 One wing was saved and is used as a youth hostel.
 A section of the front terrace was saved.
 This is used for the park's summertime open-air theatre productions and classical concerts.

 Holland Park- history